-Last year brought more massively destructive hurricanes, tornadoes, wildfires, and floods, forcing businesses to grapple with the threat of climate change to their operations, their supply chains, and the economy.
+Last year brought more destructive hurricanes, tornadoes, wildfires, and floods, forcing businesses to grapple with the risks climate change presents to their operations, their supply chains, and the economy.

 At the same time, investor appetite has surged for companies with sustainability bona fides.
 Net inflows into Environmental, Social, and Governance (ESG) funds hit record highs in 2021.

 With climate risks rising and investors clambering for ESG opportunities, SEC Chairman Gary Gensler has called climate disclosure rules a “top priority” for the agency.
 Although they’ll only affect public companies, the push for transparency also aligns with the SEC’s plans to require private companies to disclose more information on their finances and operations.
 Meanwhile, institutional investors want to overhaul annual report and proxy statement disclosures to include ESG information.

 The G7 is moving to make climate disclosures mandatory, with France, the UK, and Japan in various stages of rolling out requirements.
 Starting this year, over 1,300 of the largest UK-registered public companies, including banks and insurers, as well as private companies with over 500 employees and £500 million in revenue, will face mandatory disclosure of climate-related financial information.

 This rising demand for climate transparency presents costs and challenges, but many finance decision makers see the trend as an opportunity to stand out as leaders.

 “This rising demand for climate transparency presents costs and challenges, but many finance decision makers see the trend as an opportunity to stand out as leaders.”